aardappel/lobster/docs/source/implementation.md

 All source code and other files related to building Lobster for all platforms sit in the `dev` folder.

-Lobster can be built for 32 or 64-bit on all platforms.
-On 64-bit, all Lobster values will take double the size (and precision), and thus use more memory.
-Despite that, for most programs, 64-bit is still a speed-up (the VM benefits a lot from extra registers).
+Lobster can be built for 32 or 64-bit platforms.
+This does not affect Lobster data type sizes, e.g. `int` and `float` types are 64-bit on all platforms.

 ### Windows